nbetts2020/MoE-Asset-Pricing/README.md

 As financial analysis is defined by changing markets, it only makes sense to pair it with an architecture that caters well to its inherent modality.
 The disparity amongst inputs makes this a suitable candidate for a MoE, and provides contribution to an area of research that has previously not been explored in-depth.

-Inspiration for the basic components of this architecture were taken from terrific work of Avinash Sooriyarachchi - taken from his [MakeMoE](https://github.com/AviSoori1x/makeMoE) repo.
+Inspiration for the basic components of this architecture were taken from terrific work of Avinash Sooriyarachchi - forked from his [MakeMoE](https://github.com/AviSoori1x/makeMoE) repo.

 ## Energy-Based Model and Monte Carlo Sampling for Optimal Context Selection [^6][^7][^8]